Crazy-Marvin/Halma/.github/CONTRIBUTING.md

 ### Pull Requests

-+ Include screenshots and animated GIFs in your pull request whenever possible.
++ Include screenshots and animated GIFs in your pull request whenever possible
 + Create a [branch](https://guides.github.com/introduction/flow/) for your edit

 ### Git Commit Messages